Cheese & Cheesemaking

 HOW DO DPD OPTIONS WORK?

 The range of DPD options available to you is specific to your delivery address.
 Not all the options mentioned here are available nationwide.
-As we are sending cheese, we consider the options listed as 1, 2 and 3 below as the most suitable for our products.
+As we are sending cheese, a perishable item, we consider the options listed as 1, 2 and 3 below as the most suitable for our products.
 Please note that all of these options are actionable after the cheese has left us.
+If you have any questions or issues with your delivery, it is best to contact us as a first point of call.
+We cannot take responsibility for any changes you may make to your delivery address or date through the DPD app, as these changes automatically cause delays.

 4. If you change the delivery day the cheese will be held by DPD (in a warehouse) until the delivery day that you have chosen.
 We strongly advise customers against choosing this option.